Caffeine Queen Teacher Logo

 Grab a set of FREE coin sorting mats click on the image below!

-Students usually enjoy making rubbings of the coins by putting a coin under a piece of paper and lightly rubbing the side of a crayon over it so that the picture shows up on the paper.
-I like having students use different colors for the coins, but that’s optional.
+You can have your students make coin rubbings as a fun, engaging activity.
+Simply place a coin under a piece of paper and gently rub a crayon over it to create a picture on the paper.
+I liked having students use different colors for the coins, but that’s optional.

 hands on learning for teaching money skills

-You can grab this Coin Rubbing booklet at my TPT store (click here).
+You can grab this coin-rubbing booklet at my Teachers Pay Teachers store (click here).
 It’s super easy to make and interactive for students.

 Remember to pin your favorite picture image so you can find this article later.